-Course Grading: Homework will be assigned each week and the solutions will be posted the same week.
-While the homework will not be collected or graded, each class there will be a short quiz on several questions from or similar to the homework problem (see below for quiz grades).
-Lab reports are to be turned in on the following week after they experiments are performed for grading.
-Instead each week there will be a short, in-class quiz which will be based on one of the problems from the homework assignment.
-There will also be 3 tests during the semester (approximately a month apart).
+Course Grading: Homework and lab reports will be assigned each week.
+These are to be turned in on the following week for grading.
+There will also be 3 tests during the semester.
 Class and lab grades will be combined so the same final grade will be given for both the class and the lab.
 Class Participation, Laboratory Skills, Professional Attitude are considered as part of the final grade.